mootools/mootools-core/Docs/Fx/Fx.Morph.md

 ### Syntax:

-	myFx.start(obj);
+	myFx.start(to);

 ### Arguments:

-1. properties - (*mixed*) An object of properties/values pair or a string representing a css selector that can be found on one of the css files.
+1. properties - (*mixed*) An *object* of key/value pairs of CSS attributes to change or a *string* representing a CSS selector which can be found within the CSS of the page.

 ### Returns: